Harold9568/Harold9568.github.io/_pages/about.md

 <br>

 **Haohao Li** is a PhD candidate in the Department of Management Science and Engineering at Harbin Institute of Technology.

-His research interests include online crowdfunding, entrepreneurship, and DEI (Diversity, Equity, and Inclusion).
-He focuses on how individuals or impoverished entrepreneurs with lower socioeconomic status and limited developmental resources can effectively leverage digital platforms to expand their access to resources, thereby improving their livelihoods and reducing poverty.
-He employs econometric methods, online experiments, and machine learning techniques—including deep learning, image analysis, and text mining—to extract insightful knowledge from multimodal data.
+His research interests primarily focus on two areas: (1) Visual persuasion strategies and mechanisms in digital platforms, including the design strategies of cover images, the synergistic effects between visual and textual materials, and the interaction effects between visual elements and platform features; (2) Online entrepreneurial fundraising (crowdfunding), examining how entrepreneurs strategically leverage multimodal elements such as visuals and text to enhance persuasiveness and attract funding.
+Methodologically, he adopts a mixed-methods approach integrating econometric analysis, online experiments, and machine learning techniques (computer vision, deep learning, multimodal analytics) to derive actionable empirical insights from complex digital platform data.

 Downlond CV: [English Version](https://k00.fr/kyb7yaat),[中文简历](https://k00.fr/wrqfr4lz)
 <br>